 Developed by the Ad Hoc Committee on Promotion of Lecturers, Clinical & Professionally Licensed Faculty April 2014

-The Miami University Policy and Information Manual (7.11.F) states that Lecturers and Clinical/Professionally Licensed Faculty (LCPL) may apply for promotion to Senior Lecturer and Senior Clinical/Professionally Licensed Faculty after five (5) years in rank as LCPL faculty.
+The Miami University Policy and Information Manual (7.11.F) states that Lecturers and Clinical/Professionally Licensed Faculty (LCPL) may apply for promotion to Senior Lecturer and Senior Clinical/Professionally Licensed Faculty during their fifth year in rank as LCPL faculty.
+Years of Miami service in any other position do not count as part of the five years.

 Faculty who wish to be considered for promotion are responsible for assembling and submitting a dossier of accomplishments and relevant supporting materials to their department or program (when appropriate).
 The dossier should be in accordance with these dossier guidelines for LCPL faculty and demonstrate the criteria for promotion of LCPL faculty in MUPIM 7.11.F.
 Faculty who were hired prior to 2014 have the option of following these dossier guidelines or the previous guidelines for promotion of LCPL faculty which are available on the Provost’s website.